Daegybyte/cheatsheets/clangCheatsheet.md

 ## Clang++ cheatsheet

 ### Overview
-How to create an executable to run your new programme using Terminal and Clang++
+How to create an executable to run your new program using Terminal and Clang++

 - navigate to .cpp .hpp file location using terminal
 - link all the files into .o executable